Online Continual Adaptation with Active Self-Training: Introduction

-Empirically, we apply OSAMD on a simulated dataset to corroborate our theoretical findings.
-Experimental results show that OSAMD performs accurately with limited labeled samples in the changing environments, and the regret is aligned with Online Mirror Descent (OMD) with full labels.
-Ablation study shows that both the self-adaptation and active strategy contribute to the remarkable performance.
-Furthermore, we extend OSAMD to deep learning models on the real-world dataset Portraits~\citep{ginosar2015century} to verify its effectiveness in practice.
-OSAMD attains $93.7\%$ accuracy using only $3.8\%$ labels, comparing with $94.0\%$ accuracy of OMD with full labels.
-While OMD with uniform query and online active learning baseline only obtain $91.8\%$ and $92.0\%$ with $3.8\%$ queries.
+Empirically, we establish a simulation with changing environment to corroborate our theoretical findings.
+The results show that OSAMD performs accurately with limited labeled samples, and the regret aligns with Online Mirror Descent (OMD) with full labels.
+Furthermore, we extend OSAMD to deep learning on the real-world datasets Portraits~\citep{ginosar2015century} and Cover-Type~\citep{blackard1999comparative} to verify its practical effectiveness.
+OSAMD attains $93.7\%$(Portraits)/$76.8\%$(Cover-Type) accuracy using only $3.8\%$/$2.3\%$ labels, comparing with $94.0\%$/$76.8\%$ accuracy of OMD with full labels.
+While OMD with uniform query and online active learning baseline only obtain $91.8\%$/$75.3\%$ and $92.0\%$/$76.5\%$ with $3.8\%$/$2.3\%$ queries, respectively.
+Finally, our ablation study shows that both the self-adaptation and active strategy contribute to the remarkable performance.

-\textbf{Our contributions}~~ Our contributions can be summarized as follows: \textbf{1)} We are the first to formulate the problem of Online Active Continual Adaptation, which models the online continual domain adaptation with limited labels under realistic assumptions; \textbf{2)} We propose an effective online self-adaptive algorithm OSAMD with the novel design of self-adaptation supported by theoretical guarantees; \textbf{3)} We provide novel dynamic regret analysis, highlighting the power of self-adaptation to get even tighter regret bound than full-label online learning; \textbf{4)} We demonstrate the effectiveness of our algorithm on both simulated and real-world datasets with changing environments.
+\paragraph{Our contributions} \begin{enumerate} \item We are the first to formulate the problem of Online Active Continual Adaptation, which models the online continual domain adaptation with limited labels under realistic assumptions; \item We propose an effective online self-adaptive algorithm named OSAMD with the novel design of the online teacher-student structure supported by strong theoretical guarantees; \item We provide strict and novel dynamic regret analysis, highlighting the power of the proposed online teacher-student structure to get tight regret bound as in the regime of full-label online learning; \item We demonstrate the effectiveness of our algorithm on both simulated and real-world datasets with changing environments, corroborating our theory. \end{enumerate}